AsamK/signal-cli/README.md

 # textsecure-cli

 textsecure-cli is a commandline interface for [libtextsecure-java](https://github.com/WhisperSystems/libtextsecure-java).
 It supports registering, verifying, sending and receiving messages.
-However receiving messages currently doesn't work, because libtextsecure-java [does not yet support registering for the websocket support](https://github.com/WhisperSystems/libtextsecure-java/pull/5).
+However receiving messages currently only works with a patched libtextsecure-java, because libtextsecure-java [does not yet support registering for the websocket support](https://github.com/WhisperSystems/libtextsecure-java/pull/5).
 For registering you need a phone number where you can receive SMS or incoming calls.
 It is primarily intended to be used on servers to notify admins of important events.

 ## Usage

-usage: textsecure-cli [-h] -u USERNAME {register,verify,send,receive} ...
+usage: textsecure-cli [-h] [-u USERNAME] [-v] {register,verify,send,quitGroup,updateGroup,receive} ...

-* Register a number
+* Register a number (with SMS verification)

         textsecure-cli -u USERNAME register

-* Register a number with voice verification
+* Register a number (with voice verification)

         textsecure-cli -u USERNAME register -v

-* Verify the number using the code received via SMS
+* Verify the number using the code received via SMS or voice

         textsecure-cli -u USERNAME verify CODE

 * Send a message to one or more recipients

-        textsecure-cli -u USERNAME send -m "This is a message" [RECIPIENT [RECIPIENT ...]]
+        textsecure-cli -u USERNAME send -m "This is a message" [RECIPIENT [RECIPIENT ...]] [-a [ATTACHMENT [ATTACHMENT ...]]]

 * Pipe the message content from another process.

         uname -a | textsecure-cli -u USERNAME send [RECIPIENT [RECIPIENT ...]]

+* Groups

+ * Create a group

+          textsecure-cli -u USERNAME updateGroup -n "Group name" -m [MEMBER [MEMBER ...]]

+ * Update a group

+          textsecure-cli -u USERNAME updateGroup -g GROUP_ID -n "New group name"

+ * Send a message to a group

+          textsecure-cli -u USERNAME send -m "This is a message" -g GROUP_ID

 ## Storage

-The password and cryptographic keys are created when registering and stored in the current users home directory.
+The password and cryptographic keys are created when registering and stored in the current users home directory:

         $HOME/.config/textsecure/data/